cssnr/hls-downloader-client/README.md

 bash install-linux.sh
 ```

-### MacOS Install
+### MacOS

 > [!NOTE]
-> macOS must be manually installed until an automated installer process is created.
+> The macOS installer must be manually created until an automated process is added.
+> For more details on a unix install, see [install-linux.sh](install-linux.sh).

 ```shell
 python manifest.py